Tribal art > African mask > Lumbu mask

 Watch the video

-Among the Lumbu, the boyo is a local equivalent of the mwiri: it was responsible for maintaining order and making women obey.
-Especially at night, by the voice of a kazoo, he demanded fish and palm wine from the women, sometimes mats or loincloths.
+Among the Lumbu, the boyo is a local equivalent of the mwiri: he was responsible for maintaining order and making the women obey.
+Appearing especially at night, through the voice of a mirliton, he demanded fish and palm wine from the women, sometimes mats or loincloths.

 This item is sold with its certificate of authenticity

 You could also be interested by these items